-Architect of the Capitol Stephen T. Ayers, FAIA, LEED AP, remembers one of the major players in the history of the U.S. Capitol, Charles Bulfinch.
+Stephen T. Ayers, eleventh Architect of the Capitol, remembers one of the major players in the history of the U.S. Capitol, Charles Bulfinch.

 This year as we celebrate the 150th anniversary of the placement of the Statue of Freedom atop the Capitol's current cast iron dome, I think it's also important to remember the Capitol's humble roots in the early years of the nation's budding democracy.

 The man behind the Capitol's original wood and copper dome was Charles Bulfinch, the third Architect of the Capitol.
 Growing up in Boston during the American Revolution gave Bulfinch a front-row seat to history and certainly influenced his future work.
 Bulfinch is widely regarded as the first American-born and professionally trained architect.

 By the time Bulfinch was offered the job of Architect of the Capitol in 1817, he had designed numerous Boston buildings to much fanfare, including the Massachusetts State House in 1798.
 Even when faced with an increasing competitive Boston architectural landscape, Bulfinch hesitated to move his family from the place he'd lived most of his life to the rustic city of Washington, D.C.
 At the time, the District of Columbia was not the bustling metropolis we think of today — it was during a time when cows and sheep could often be found grazing on what would eventually become the Capitol Grounds.

 When President James Monroe was searching for the next Architect of the Capitol, he found a man of character in Charles Bulfinch — someone who possessed strong collaboration skills and a calm demeanor.
 In Boston, Bulfinch had been widely respected as a statesman and served as chairman of Boston's local board of selectmen for 18 continuous years.
 During his Capitol tenure, Bulfinch easily endeared himself to Congress with his personable and agreeable disposition.